What is customer analytics?

 First-party cookies are restricted to the website that sent them and serve to improve the site's UX.
 For instance, they let a website remember what items customers put in their shopping carts.
 Third-party cookies, on the other hand, come from websites other than the one a person visits and are more controversial.
 Advertisers can use them to track a user's session across multiple sites and target them with personalized advertisements based on their activity.

-Customer analytics uses data to derive marketing insights, and third-party cookies have been a major source of that data since the 1990s.
-Apple Safari and Mozilla Firefox browsers have blocked third-party cookies since 2013 due to privacy concerns, while Google has held on to them until June 2021 when it announced its plan to phase out third-party cookies from its Chrome browser by mid-2023.
+Customer analytics uses data to generate marketing insights, and third-party cookies have been a major source of that data since the 1990s.
+Apple Safari and Mozilla Firefox browsers have blocked third-party cookies since 2013 due to privacy concerns, while Google has held on to them.
+However, Google plans to eliminate these cookies from its Chrome browser in 2024.

 Third-party cookie elimination leaves marketers with less customer data to feed into analytics tools and has organizations looking for other ways to create effective marketing campaigns.
 In March 2021, Google began testing the Federated Learning of Cohorts (FLoC) as an alternative to third-party cookies.
 However, they ended the project by July of that year after criticism over privacy concerns.
-In January 2022, Google announced Topics as a proposed alternative to FLoC, planning a developer trial.
+In 2022, Google announced Topics as a proposed alternative to FLoC and began testing it in a developer trial.

 Organizations shouldn't wait for Google to reinvent the third-party cookie and, instead, take the following proactive approaches: